 Quinoa, couscous or white rice all cook up quickly.
 They're great for this filling salad when you're in a rush.

 While your cooked grain is letting off some steam, prep the produce for your dinner salad.
 To mix up textures and flavors, we use both cooked and raw veggies.

 For cooked, we steamed a couple of ears of fresh sweet corn on the cob.
 This salad is also a great way to make use of last night's leftover corn or other veggies, by the way.

 If you cooked a few ears too many, save them for this salad.
 Bonus: they'll already be fully cooled and ready to be sliced off the cob and tossed into this delightful dinner salad.

 In cooler months, we might toss in leftover roasted vegetables from an easy sheet pan dinner the night before.
-These dill roasted radishes would be delicous chilled and tossed in a vinaigrette in a springtime rendition of this grain salad.
+These dill roasted radishes would be delicious chilled and tossed in a vinaigrette in a springtime rendition of this grain salad.

 For fresh veggies, we stuck with the best stuff coming out of the garden these days.
 Sweet golden cherry tomatoes for starters.
 Creamy avocado for more staying power and healthy fats.
 And soft and smooth zucchini ribbons.

 These ribbons are raw.
 You can make some seriously thin and delicate ribbons with a good peeler or mandolin.
-The ribbons then absorb all the delicous flavors from the salad vinaigrette.
-You won’t even notice that they’r raw in the finished salad.
+The ribbons then absorb all the delicious flavors from the salad vinaigrette.
+You won't even notice that they'r raw in the finished salad.

 If you have a bit more time, you can make the zucchini ribbons and let them marinate for extra flavor.
 Simply mix them with the juice from one lemon, a healthy pinch of salt and a grated clove of garlic.
 Then store them in the refrigerator.
 They'll be soft and chilled by the time you're ready to eat.